WordPress/gutenberg/docs/designers-developers/developers/tutorials/sidebar-tutorial/plugin-sidebar-3-register-meta.md

-# Register the meta field
+# Register the Meta Field

 To work with fields in the `post_meta` table, WordPress has a function called [register_meta](https://developer.wordpress.org/reference/functions/register_meta/).
 You're going to use it to register a new field called `sidebar_plugin_meta_block_field`, which will be a single string.
 Note that this field needs to be available through the [REST API](https://developer.wordpress.org/rest-api/) because that's how the block editor access data.